Crescent Roll Chicken Pot Pie Casserole (Easy Weeknight Dinner)

 Ingredients

-• 2 8 oz tubes crescent rolls
+• 2 tubes 8 oz each crescent rolls

 • 2 cups cooked shredded chicken

-• 1 12 oz bag frozen mixed vegetables, thawed
+• 1 bag frozen mixed vegetables thawed

 • 2 cups frozen Hashbrowns O’Brien thawed